Compares hardships in life to living in a Desert.

 But in fact, they grumbled at God their provider.

-I stopped in my tracks when I realized the fact
+I stopped in my tracks when I realised the fact

 I was grumbling to God about my ‘miserable’ lot